JINXER000/GIE-mapping/README.md

 # Installation
 ## Prerequisite
 1. This project runs CUDA and requires a computer with **Nvidia GPU**.
 We have successfully tested this project on CUDA 9.0, 10.2, 11.3 and 11.4.
 2. Install Ubuntu with ROS.
-This project has been tested on Ubuntu 16.04(ROS Kinetic) and 18.04(ROS Melodic).
+This project has been tested on Ubuntu 16.04 (ROS Kinetic), 18.04 (ROS Melodic) and 20.04 (ROS Noetic).
 ## Recompile cuTT
 cuTT is a library used for faster batch EDT.
 ````bash